Pterostylis longifolia: Taxonomy and naming

-Pterostylis longifolia was first formally described in 1880 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
-The specific epithet (longifolia) is derived from the Latin words longus meaning "long" and folia meaning "leaves".
+Pterostylis longifolia was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
+The specific epithet (longifolia) is derived from the Latin words longus meaning "long" and folium meaning "leaf".

 Distribution and habitat

 Pterostylis longifolia occurs in New South Wales and southern Queensland on the coast and tablelands, growing in forest and coastal scrub.